hweidner/check-mk-goodies/README.md

 state into a file under /var/run, and the local check reads it from here.

-  1. In the keepalived configuration file `/etc/keepalived/keepalived.conf`, put the line `notify /etc/keepalived/keepalive_notify` into each VRRP_instance block that should be monitored.
+  1. In the keepalived configuration file `/etc/keepalived/keepalived.conf`, put the line `notify /etc/keepalived/keepalived_notify` into each VRRP_instance block that should be monitored.
   2. Copy the shell script `keepalived_notify` into the directory `/etc/keepalived/` and make it executable (`chmod 755 /etc/keepalived/keepalived_notify`).
   3. Copy the Perl script `keepalived` into the Checkmk agent local check directory (typically `/usr/lib/check_mk_agent/local`) and make it executable.
-  4. Restart the keepalived service with `systemctl restart keepalived.service`.
+  4. Restart the keepalived service with `systemctl restart keepalived.service` for systemd, or `rc-service keepalived restart` for openrc.

 The checks should now appear in the Checkmk console, one for each VRRP instance.